 Hypocrisy is the main meal of this here work, and it hits its target hard and true.

-Then, there is the Dorian Gray portrait of the dark, glamorous heart of his fateful relationship with Lord Douglas, an ultimately deceitful union, unrequited love and forbidden longing dressed up as lust – because a man like Bosie couldn’t decifer love, only attention.
+Then, there is the Dorian Gray portrait of the dark, glamorous heart of his fateful relationship with Lord Douglas (a perfectly petulant Colin Morgan), an ultimately deceitful union, unrequited love and forbidden longing dressed up as lust – because a man like Bosie couldn’t decifer love, only attention.

 The kaleidoscope of images of a rapidly decaying Oscar and a sulking sun-kissed Bosie made finally clear to me just how much this lopsided passion had to be transformed into art – all the workings of a forever unsatiated desire laid bare, in minute detail and unsavory stain.
 The process of love unmanifested or undone becomes art incarnate – someone plain and perfect like Bosie made complex and eternal by one flawed man’s quest for truth in beauty.